Why a Functional Vision Exam Matters

 Children with functional vision problems struggle to learn simply because their visual system is not functioning as it should.
 The good news is that once he or she is provided with the right diagnosis, a personalized vision therapy program can result in significant lasting improvements within a relatively short period of time.

 Does One Automatically Require Vision Therapy Following a Functional Vision Exam?

 No. The functional vision exam determines whether you or your child has a vision problem.
 Though it’s not uncommon to find out that the only requirement is a change in prescription, the testing is necessary to get to the root of a suspected visual problem.
 If it is determined that vision therapy is necessary in order to correct or fix a visual issue, then you and your doctor can discuss further.

 Good Vision Is So Much More Than 20/20

 Pediatricians, school vision screenings or certain organizations may be able detect basic visual aberrations, such as myopia, through a vision screening, but the only way to absolutely ensure that all the essential visual skills are operating correctly is by conducting a functional vision exam.

-Contact Brain Vision Institute today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Brain Vision Institute today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.